mikey-t/swig/docs/SwigDevNotes.md

 ## tsx instead of ts-node

 If you're using a typescript swigfile you can use [tsx](https://github.com/esbuild-kit/tsx) instead of ts-node.
-It's unclear how stable this is so I'm not advertising this on the main readme yet.
-So far though... it does seem to work and seems quite fast (shorter startup delay than ts-node).
+It's unclear how stable this is, but so far it seems to work well and is quite fast (shorter startup delay than ts-node).
 To use this just install `tsx` as a dev dependency in your project with `npm i -D tsx`.

 ## Why Swig Instead of Gulp